 This campaign to promote peace within and among individuals, groups and nations was initiated by an “ordinary” person, retired psychologist Charlie Day, who has been signing letters, e-mail messages and other correspondence as “Peace, Charlie” since 1968.
 The campaign invites all to promote peace by signing their correspondence as “Peace, [your name].”

 A highly selective, guided track empowers DMU students to explore research topics in global health at prestigious organizations.
 This Global Health Research Pathway enables students to work with researchers on activities such as conducting systematic reviews for creating evidence-based educational materials for worldwide distribution.

 World Health Organization

-In 2008, DMU global health department developed a partnership with the Department of Reproductive Health and Research at the World Health Organization (WHO), which includes summer internship opportunities for our students and research collaboration.
-Select students will have the opportunity to travel to Geneva for 8 – 12 weeks in the summer during their second and third years to work with WHO faculty for the purpose of conducting systematic reviews or creating evidence-based educational materials for worldwide distribution.
+In 2008, the DMU Global Health Program developed a partnership with the Department of Reproductive Health and Research at the World Health Organization (WHO), which includes summer internship opportunities for DMU students and research collaboration.
+Select students travel to WHO headquarters in Geneva, Switzerland, for eight to twelve weeks to work with high-level WHO staff on conducting systematic reviews and other research and creating evidence-based educational materials for worldwide distribution.